sdasgup3/PLDI19-ArtifactEvaluation/README.md

 ## Step-by-Step Instructions

-### Artifacts for "Semantics of Instruction & Execution environment"
+### Artifacts for "Semantics of Instruction & Execution environment" (Refer sections 3.3, 3.4 & 3.5)

 | Semantics                | Modeled by                                                                                                  |
 |-------------------------|--------------------------------------------------------------------------------------------------------------|